roy-bongers/certbot-transip-dns-01-validator/README.md

 # certbot-transip-dns-01-validator
 Certbot DNS-01 validation for wildcard certificates (ACME-v2)

-I created this script to request wildcard SSL certificates from [Let's Encrypt][1].
+I created this script to request wildcard SSL certificates from [Let’s Encrypt][1].
 You are required to do a DNS-01 challenge for which you need to create a DNS (TXT) record.
 [TransIP][3] has an API which allows you to automate this.
 When you need to renew your certificate you also need to perform the DNS-01 challenge again.
 This should happen automatically.